 I have also received press for being the piercer to popular rock star, Lenny Kravitz.
 I was his friend and piercer for many years, and even went on tour with him and pierced his entire band and crew!

-Since 2005, I have penned the monthly "Ask Elayne Angel" Q &A column on my area of expertise for the body art industry trade publication Pain Magazine.
+From 2005 to 2021, I penned the monthly "Ask Angel" Q &A column on my area of expertise for the body art industry trade publication Pain Magazine.

 - Article about piercing, with my photo, in the National Enquirer 1990